uploadcare/safescript/readme.md

 </script>
 ```

-This valid Javascript code is not valid from HTML specs point of view
+The valid JavaScript code above is not so valid from the HTML specs perspective:
-and contains a vulnerability.
+it contains a vulnerability.

-With `<safescript>` you **must** escape every HTML special character with
+With `<safescript>`, you **must** escape every special HTML character with a
-HTML entities.
-But once you do this you could be sure that script content
+respective HTML entity.
+But once you do it, you can be sure all the script
-will be decoded correctly.
+content will be decoded correctly.

+To install SafeScript, simply run:

 ```bash
 $ npm install safescript
 ```

+Then, use `<safescript>` in the same manner as `<script>`:

 ```html
 <script src="./node_modules/safescript/index.js"></script>